battlecook/vscode-omni-viewer/README.md

 # VSCode Omni Viewer

-A comprehensive audio, image, and video viewer extension for VSCode and Cursor.
+A comprehensive audio, image, video, and CSV viewer extension for VSCode and Cursor.

 ## 🎵 Audio Viewer Features